01 of 11

 10 Reasons Cats Are Better Than Dogs

 Do cats make better pets than dogs?
-We think so!
-It's no secret that cats rule the internet, but we think they rule the real world, too.
+It's no secret that cats rule the internet, but they dominate in the real world, too.
 Surveys show that while more households in the United States have a pet dog, the number of pet cats in the United States is actually higher.

 02 of 11

 Provided you have room for their essential supplies, up to two or three cats may get along quite well in a one-bedroom apartment.
 Of course, the human of the home must do his or her part, by keeping the litter boxes clean, and making sure uneaten wet food is disposed of promptly.

 Bonus: As a renter, you'll likely find more apartments available to cat owners than dog owners.
 Landlords look more favorably on tenants with cats for several reasons: